Skip to main content

 }

-What's really interesting in this situation is the fact that the Fibonacci component will only get loaded if showFibonacci is set to true.
-This means that just using ngIf can be utilised for lazy-loading.
-This is because Angular doesn't just show/hide the component in the DOM; it adds/removes it based on the specified condition.
+Here’s the interesting bit: the Fibonacci component only loads when showFibonacci flips to true.
+That means ngIf on its own gives you lazy-loading.
+Angular doesn’t just show/hide the component in the DOM.
+It adds or removes it based on the condition.

 Lazy-loading via routing